toozuuu/ngxsmk-datepicker/projects/ngxsmk-datepicker/README.md

 - **Predefined Date Ranges**: Offers quick selection of common ranges (e.g., "Last 7 Days")
 - **Advanced Localization (i18n)**: Automatically handles month/weekday names and week start days based on the browser's locale
 - **Previous Month Context**: Shows last few days of previous month for better date selection context
+- **Smart Initial View**: Automatically shows minDate's month when minDate is in the future
 - **Custom Styling**: All component elements are prefixed with `ngxsmk-` and themeable via CSS custom properties
 - **Zero Dependencies**: The component is standalone and lightweight